radiodan-archive/project/docs/case_construction.md

 Basic instructions for building a Radiodan
 ==========================================

 This is a first pass at a set set of instructions.
 We're still testing it.
-So far it looks like we need to move step 11 to after step 7.

 In general: the case is designed (by [Victor Johannsen](https://twitter.com/victordons)) to be something that can be changed and adapted to the size of different components.